findalexli/TimeseriesContrastiveModels/README.md

 ### High-level goals
 - Start from each model in its own directory, getting hands dirty with the code in terms of benchmarking, brining in modern practices (e.g. logging, distributed training, etc., large batch size, global contrastive loss, etc.)
 - Docuement and provide decision-tree over which model to use in univariate and multivariate settings.
-### Progress to date
+### Updates
-- July 19: Added my unpublished code named CLIP-motion.
+- July 19: Added a unpublished code named CLIP-motion.
 The code follows CLIP recipe to learn joint Embedding between 1d timeseries data of tri-axial IMU motion data and corresponding annotoations.
 In terms of data I created a mix of various human activity datasets totalling in 2.7 Million entries.
 [Dataset Link](alexshengzhili/Accel2ActivityCrawl)
 - TFC training and evaluation scripts were re-written from scratch.
 The original code have numerous issues (for instance, I raised here: https://github.com/mims-harvard/TFC-pretraining/issues/23).
 - Contrastive learning benefits critically from large batch size.
 Huggingface Accelerate was integrated to support distributed training and gradient accumulation in TFC training code.
 - TS2Vec has been modified to support end-to-end fine-tuning during fine-tuning stage.